Manage alerting costs

 If your condition uses a PromQL query, then you can modify the length of your execution period by setting the evaluationInterval field in the condition.

-Longer evaluation intervals result in fewer time series returned per month; for example, a condition query with a 15-second interval runs twice as often as a query with a 30-second interval, and a query with a 1-minute interval runs half as often as a query with a 30-second interval.
+Longer evaluation intervals result in fewer points returned per month; for example, a condition query with a 15-second interval runs twice as often as a query with a 30-second interval, and a query with a 1-minute interval runs half as often as a query with a 30-second interval.